Schultz, Fujimura, Bruns, Fischesser, Luisi / Philharmonia Zurich

 The Solo Quartet

 One of the true highlights of the performance was the solo quartet as a group!
-Even though the characteristics of the voices were so vastly different, and even though the scope of Christof Fischesser’s voice was somewhat reduced, the four voices united to a wonderfully harmonious, homogeneous, well-balanced ensemble, with careful, diligent dynamic control: touching, amazing!
+The characteristics of the voices were vastly different, and the scope of Christof Fischesser’s voice was somewhat reduced.
+However, the four voices still united to a wonderfully harmonious, homogeneous, well-balanced ensemble, with careful, diligent dynamic control: touching, amazing!
 Prime example: #15 (part I).

 Angels, Double Quartet

 In addition to the four soloists and the 4- or 8-voice choir, the score also calls for a separate double quartet (SSAATTBB) of voices, for the role of the angels.
-In typical lay choir performances, these voices are typically performed (at least in parts) by selected singers from the choir.
+In typical lay choir performances, selected singers from the choir typically fill these voices, at least in parts.
 Here, of course, Fabio Luisi could rely upon a pool of (currently 18) excellent, young singers from Zurich’s International Opera Studio:

 - soprano: Soyoung Lee (South Korea), Natalia Tanasii (Moldavia)